artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 ## Motivation
 Accurate measurement of ISR latency without delays caused by code.
 ## Method
 Logic Analyzer measures the time span between interrupt triggering and port switching.
-#ä Details
+## Details
 * Resolution of the logic analyzer must be high enough.
 * Several measurements for more accurate results.
 * Loop of the Arduino sketch triggers the interrupt.